Grownups In (and Out) of Love: 13 Great Rom-Coms Starring Older Actors

 Danny Collins (2015)

 Al Pacino tempers his “hoo-ah” tendencies with hangdog remorse and understated hope in this dramedy of an aging rocker whose excesses have caught up with him.
-After rediscovering his muse — thanks to a letter John Lennon penned him — Danny leaves L.A. to hole up ad write music in a New Jersey hotel.
+After rediscovering his muse — thanks to a letter John Lennon penned him — Danny leaves L.A. to hole up and write music in a New Jersey hotel.
 Danny's manager, played by Christopher Plummer, discovers the undelivered missive.
 Bobby Cannavale is the son he never knew.
 Annette Bening brings a quiet and beguiling integrity to her role as the hotel manager on whom Danny sets his sights.
 As she tentatively roots for him, so do we.

 Their ages when the film premiered: Pacino 75, Bening 57

-Watch it: Danny Collins, on Amazon Prime Video
+Watch it: Danny Collins on Tubi

 5 Flights Up (2014)